-I developed GJT groups alongside home-educating three children.
-This work runs really well alongside raising a family.
-All you need is someone who can have your children for the three hours that you run the group.
-Everything else, the admin and planning can easily fit around family.
-Plus it made me a better parent.
+Kim developed GJT groups alongside home-educating three children.
+This work balances really well alongside raising a family.
+All you need is someone who can have your children for three hours on the days that you run the group.
+Everything else, the admin and planning can easily fit around family life.
+Plus it helps you become a better informed parent.

 What are the benefits of membership of the Rites for Girls Association?

-Your GJT groups will be advertised on the website along with your profile and email.
+- Your GJT groups will be advertised on the website together with your profile and email.

-You will be eligible to train further to learn how to continue your work with the girls as they progress through their teens.
+- You will be eligible for further training so you can learn how to continue your work with the girls as they progress through their teens.

 What will membership of the Rites for Girls Association cost?

-Founder members will have a special starter fee of £60pa.
+Founder members will have a special starter fee of £60 for the year.

-Normal membership fees are £100 – £180 depending on how many GJT groups a member is running to cover website administration for your courses and membership to the BACP.
+Normal membership fees will be £120 per annum to cover website administration to promote your GJT groups and membership to the BACP.

-You then pay the small fee of £25 per month for each GJT group you are running.
+In addition you will be asked for the small fee of £15 per month for each GJT group you are running.
+For founder members this qualifies you for one supervision session with Kim every year.
 Your fee will be used to develop the work of the Rites for Girls Association.
-We are not driven by financial ambition, our mission is to widen our reach, create a bursary fund, and bring the benefits of GJT groups to more girls.
+We are not driven by financial ambition; our mission is to widen our reach, create a bursary fund, and bring the benefits of GJT groups to more girls.

 Does the training have to be residential?

 Absolutely.
 As soon as women attend one of our training taster days they understand why.
 The training is intense and covers a lot in a short space of time.
 You will need to revisit your own pre-teen years in addition to learning how to deliver the GJT programme.
-GJT groups are different every time, so you will need to acquire the skills to be responsive to the needs of your group and have many tools at your disposal to adapt to what the girls bring each month.
+GJT groups are different every time, so you will need to acquire the skills to be responsive to the needs of your group of girls and have many tools at your disposal so you can adapt to what the girls bring to each month’s meeting.